CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • The mother has had a previous pregnancy with a chromosomal abnormality

-That said, all women at any age have a chance of having a baby with a birth defect, which is why many moms-to-be who don’t fall into these buckets say yes to non-invasive prenatal testing.
+That said, all women at any age have a chance of having a baby with a birth defect or abnormality, which is why many moms-to-be who don’t fall into these buckets say yes to non-invasive prenatal testing.

-On the flip side, women with high-risk pregnancies may decide against the screening test if they feel the results wouldn’t affect whether they go forward with the pregnancy.
+On the flip side, women with high-risk pregnancies may decide against the screening test if they feel the results won’t help them.
 “As parents-to-be consider the option of NIPT, they may want to first spend some time reflecting on what kind of information is helpful and empowering to them during their pregnancy,” Sagaser says.
 “The term ‘healthy baby’ has different meanings to different people, and NIPT may give parents more or less information than they want regarding the health of their little one.”

 How Accurate is NIPT Testing?

 NIPT test accuracy depends on what you want to learn from the test.
 There’s a 99 percent chance that Down syndrome will be detected by NIPT.
-“While NIPT is a very good screening test for trisomy 21 (Down syndrome) and trisomy 18, it’s not nearly as good for trisomy 13 and sex chromosome abnormalities,” says John Williams, MD, the director of reproductive genetics service at Cedars-Sinai Medical Center in Los Angeles.
-Some studies have shown the detection rate for trisomy 18 and 13 to be 96.3 percent and 91 percent, respectively.
+“While NIPT is a very good screening test for trisomy 21 (Down syndrome) and trisomy 18, it’s not nearly as good for trisomy 13 and sex chromosome abnormalities,” says John Williams, MD, director of reproductive genetics service at Cedars-Sinai Medical Center in Los Angeles.
+Some studies, however, have shown the detection rate for trisomy 18 and 13 to be around 99.3 percent and 97.4 percent, respectively.

 “It’s important to understand that NIPT is not a diagnostic test, and can have false positive results, false negative results and possibly more confusing results,” Sagaser says.
 The false positive rate (when the test incorrectly detects a condition) for trisomy 21, 18 and 13 is small—less than 1 percent—but parents-to-be should be aware that the test has limitations, and that certain factors can increase the chance of an inaccurate or failed reading.

-NIPT testing may also be less effective if you:
+NIPT testing may be less effective if you:

 • Are pregnant with twins or multiples